Response time questioned in Southern California oil spill

 A petroleum stench permeated the air throughout the area.
 “You get the taste in the mouth just from the vapors in the air,” Foley said.

-The oil will likely continue to wash up on the shore for several days and affect Newport Beach and other nearby communities, officials said.
+The oil will likely continue to wash up on the shore for several days and could affect Newport Beach and other nearby communities, officials said.

 The closure included all of Huntington Beach, from the city’s north edge about 6 miles (9.6 kilometers) south to the Santa Ana River jetty.
 The shutdown came amid summerlike weather that would have brought big crowds to the wide strand for volleyball, swimming and surfing.
 Yellow caution tape was strung between lifeguard towers to keep people away.